Aliases for MX1 Gene

 GeneCards Summary for MX1 Gene

-MX1 (MX Dynamin-Like GTPase 1) is a Protein Coding gene.
-Diseases associated with MX1 include subacute sclerosing panencephalitis and rift valley fever.
-Among its related pathways are Interferon Signaling and Interferon Signaling.
-GO annotations related to this gene include GTP binding and GTPase activity.
-An important paralog of this gene is DNM1.
+MX1 (MX Dynamin Like GTPase 1) is a Protein Coding gene.
+Diseases associated with MX1 include Influenza and Viral Encephalitis.
+Among its related pathways are Interferon gamma signaling and PI3K-Akt signaling pathway.
+Gene Ontology (GO) annotations related to this gene include GTP binding and GTPase activity.
+An important paralog of this gene is MX2.

 Interferon-induced dynamin-like GTPase with antiviral activity against a wide range of RNA viruses and some DNA viruses.
 Its target viruses include negative-stranded RNA viruses and HBV through binding and inactivation of their ribonucleocapsid.
 May also antagonize reoviridae and asfarviridae replication.
 Inhibits thogoto virus (THOV) replication by preventing the nuclear import of viral nucleocapsids.
 Inhibits La Crosse virus (LACV) replication by sequestering viral nucleoprotein in perinuclear complexes, preventing genome amplification, budding, and egress.
 Inhibits influenza A virus (IAV) replication by decreasing or delaying NP synthesis and by blocking endocytic traffic of incoming virus particles.
 Enhances ER stress-mediated cell death after influenza virus infection.
 May regulate the calcium channel activity of TRPCs.